 Choosing an orthodontic practice to trust with the beauty of your smile or your child’s smile is an important decision.
 Orthodontic treatment has the potential to be a long process, so you’ll want to make sure that you or your child are comfortable with our orthodontist and team.
 Your orthodontic experience is something you’ll remember for the rest of your life, so make sure it’s something to smile about.
 Ask someone you trust for a recommendation.

 Once you have a list of a few orthodontists, do a little research.
-Find out about their educational background, where they went to school and what kinds of continuing education or specialty training they’ve had.
+Find out about their educational background, where they went to school, and what kinds of continuing education or specialty training they’ve had.
 Before you set up a consultation with an orthodontist, check if he or she is a licensed member of the American Association of Orthodontists.
 All members of the American Association of Orthodontists have graduated from accredited dental schools and orthodontic graduate programs, and they have been required by the state to maintain a minimum amount of continuing education hours.
 When choosing an orthodontist you should also check to see if they are board-certified.
 Board Certification is confirmation of an orthodontist’s personal commitment to providing lifelong quality patient care.

 Orthodontists have different treatment styles, so getting a consultation from more than one office is a great idea.
 Some may offer specific orthodontic treatment options or products that others may not.
 Compare the (estimated) length of recommended treatment time with the cost of that treatment.
 It is also important to feel comfortable with your orthodontist.
 Do they have a pleasant chairside manner?
 Do you feel like they pay attention to your concerns?
 Is the staff friendly and helpful?
 By visiting more than one office, you’re more likely to find an orthodontist who can meet your individual needs while staying within your budget.